datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
 At first, you might think that you want to look at Date is before.
 But, be careful.
-If you do Date is before, what will happen is that is that it is going to start one week in the past and go backwards.
+If you do Date is before, what will happen is that is that it is going to start one week in the past and go backwards from there.
 If you were to choose that, it would highlight everything more than 7 days old.
 That’s not what you want.
-Use the Date is choice on the menu.
+Use the Date is choice on the menu instead.

 ---